kaievns/the-log/posts/lead/drafts/when-to-stop-coding.md

 ## Do you _have to_ stop?

 I actually make it a point to never hire engineering managers without a technical background.
-It has to do with strategies and business value, but the long story short, an engineering manager supposed to be able to make innate value judgements of engineering requirements, because people of other functions won't have that ability due to differences in their background.
+It has to do with strategies and business value.
+But, the long story short, an engineering manager supposed to be able to make innate value judgements of engineering requirements, because people of other functions won't have that ability due to differences in their background.